coveo/ui-kit/packages/atomic/README.md

 ### The InitializeBindings, BindStateToController & BindStateToI18n decorators

-Utility that automatically fetches the `bindings` from the parent `atomic-search-interface` component.
+The `InitializeBindings` is an utility that automatically fetches the `bindings` from the parent `atomic-search-interface` component.
 This decorator should be applied to the `bindings` property directly.

 *Important* In order for a component using this decorator to render properly, it should have an internal state bound to one of the property from `bindings`.
 This is possible by using either the `BindStateToController` or the `BindStateToI18n` decorator.